Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 .05in

-{\bf {Standing hypothesis}} Throughout the proof of the main theorem, we assume that there are bigger and bigger strings of freely homotopic orbits and we produce {\underline {all}} limits of canonical bands associated with them, as in the previous section, generating the closed set of walls, denoted by $\mathcal L$.
+{\bf {Standing hypothesis}} Throughout the proof of the main theorem, we assume that there are bigger and bigger strings of freely homotopic orbits and we produce {\underline {all}} limits of bands associated with them, as in the previous section, generating the closed set of walls, denoted by $\mathcal L$.
 This setup does not use that $M$ is atoroidal.
+This is because we are using {\underline {strings}} of lozenges, and limits associated to those.
+In this case the thickness of the individual blocks even in the limit is always bounded.
 The atoroidal hypothesis will be used in some specific places to obtain further results. .05in

-Let then $L$ be a wall and suppose that $\gamma(L), L$ intersect, but not transversely.
-Ideally one would like to prove that this always implies that $L = \gamma(L)$.
+Let then $W$ be a wall and suppose that $g(W), W$ intersect, but not transversely.
+Ideally one would like to prove that this always implies that $W = g(W)$.
 However this is not necessarily true in general.
 But when $M$ is atoroidal, this turns out to be true.
 We analyze these non transverse intersections to start with.

-\begin{define}{(corners and pivots of walls)} Given a wall $L$ a corner of $L$ is a flow line of $\wwp$ which is contained in $L$.
-A pivot of $L$ is a corner of $L$ which is also a limit of a sequence of corners of the chains of lozenges used to produce $L$. \end{define}
+\begin{define}{(corners and hinges of walls)} Given a wall $W$, a corner of $W$ is a flow line of $\wwp$ which is contained in $W$.
+A hinge of $W$ is a corner of $W$ so that its unstable leaf is an interior point of the set of unstable leaves intersected by the wall. \end{define}

-Notice that a corner of $L$ is always a corner of an element of the bi-infinite block associated with $L$ so that $\eta$ is contained in $L$.
-In general there are corners of $L$ which are not pivots of $L$.
-This happens if a sequence of lozenges converges to an adjacent block (associated with $L$) with more than one element: if it is an unstable adjacent block, then there are intermediate corners are not pivots, while the end corners are pivots.
-In a stable adjacent block, only the end orbits are corners in $L$.
-No other corner of an element in the block is contained in $L$.
+Notice that a corner of $W$ is always a corner $\eta$ of an element of the bi-infinite block associated with $W$ so that $\eta$ is contained in $W$.
+This is a flow line of $\wwp$.
+In general there are corners of $W$ which are not hinges of $W$.
+They are exactly the leaves of $W \cap \wls$ (the foliation $\cF$) which are contained in a boundary point of the set of unstable leaves intesected by $W$.

+If $W$ is obtained from the limit of a sequence of strings of lozenes lozenges, then a hinge is a limit of corners of the lozenges in the sequence.
+A corner which is not a hinge occurs if there is a unstable adjacent block $B$ in the limit with more than one element.
+The intermediate corners of $B$ are not hinges, while the end corners are hinges.
+In a stable adjacent block, only the end orbits are corners in $W$.
+No other corner of an element in the block is contained in $W$.

+Let $\alpha$ be an orbit of $\wwp$.
+A {\em quadrant} $Q$ associated with $\alpha$ is one of the connected components of $\mt - (\wls(\alpha) \cup \wlu(\alpha))$.
+There are four quadrants associated with $\alpha$.
+Two quadrants are adjacent if they intersect a common stable or unstable leaf.
+Let $\alpha$ be an orbit of $\wwp$ contained in a wall $W$.
+There are two subbands of $W$ which have $\alpha$ as a boundary component.
+Each of these subbands enters a distinct quadrant associated with $\alpha$.
+The quadrants may be adjacent or not.

 .05in